 Now that you’ve got a central destination that you’re going to be investing in, you should start filling it with content.
 Select content that is relevant to your app and zone in on exactly what unique value you can offer to your audience.
 Are you all about restaurant quality in a certain locale?
 Have a game that’s great for kids?
 Write about restaurants or kids games.

 Importantly, content isn’t just about writing blog posts and creating new materials.
 These days, curation of relevant information is as important (if not more) as creating content.
 Share great resources and information that are relevant to your selected topics.
 Create a reason for people to come find you and stay for a little while.
-The good folks over at Buffer do an awesome job with this, check out their recent post on adding cool symbols to your tweets.
+The good folks over at Buffer do an awesome job with this, check out their post on adding cool symbols to your tweets.

 5) Words are good, videos are great